blamedcloud/LogInstall/README.md

 Clone this repo to wherever you want it on your new system.

-If using ubuntu, then run setup_ubuntu.sh.
-This will edit the ~/.profile to add the repo directory to your PATH environment variable when you login.

-	$ cd /path/to/cloned/repo/
-	$ ./setup_ubuntu.sh

-If using something other than ubuntu (or something where using /etc/environment actually works), run setup.sh as root.
-This will add the repo directory to your PATH environment variable.
+Run setup\_bin.sh in order to symlink the scripts into your $HOME/bin folder.
+This assumes that $HOME/bin is on your $PATH, or else this doesn't really do anything useful.

-	$ cd /path/to/cloned/repo/
+	$ cd /path/to/LogInstall
-	$ sudo ./setup.sh
+	$ ./setup_bin.sh

-If you have a package_log from an older system, do
+If you have a package\_log from an older system, do

 	$ install_from_log.sh /path/to/package_logs.txt